KingHanzala/naataurl/README.md

   ```
 - **Error Codes:**
   - `400 Bad Request`: Invalid email or password.
-  - `401 Unauthorized`: User is not registered.
+  - `401 Unauthorized`: User is not registered or not verified.
 - **Description:** Logs in a user and returns a JWT token.

 #### `POST /auth/register`